percona/pmm/doc/source/deploy/client/remove.rst

 Removing PMM Client
 ===================

-1. Remove all monitored instances as described in :ref:`pmm-admin-rm`.
+1. Remove all monitored instances as described in :ref:`pmm-admin.rm`.

-2. Change into the directory with the extracted *PMM Client* tarball and run:
+2. Change into the directory with the extracted *PMM Client* tarball and run as root:

    .. code-block:: bash

-      $ sudo ./uninstall
+      $ ./uninstall

 .. note::